 - Bring an art project to life

 - The list goes on!

 I have created a ready to go animation kit if you are looking to get started now.
-This includes digital and printable forms, and will get students planning out their story.
+This includes digital and printable forms, job role tags, vocabulary cards & more.
+This will get students planning out their story right away.